 How long will you store my personal data for?

-We store personal data in line with guidance from the National Housing Federation, a copy of which is available on request.
+We store personal data in line with our own document retention policy, a copy of which is available on request.
 Examples are:

 - applications for accommodation: kept for 6 years after offer accepted;